joemiller/creds/README.md

 ### Creating a new credential store / Editing existing credential store

-The `edit` command will create a new credential store if one does not exist yet:
+The `edit` command will create a new credential store if one does not exist yet.

+The format of credential stores is single line `KEY=val` environment variable style lines.
+All other lines will be ignored when using the `set` and `unset` commands.

 ```
 $ creds edit aws-work